Darlington Raceway Featured Packages

 As much history as there is at Darlington Raceway, anyone who’s ever seen cars race through the turns banked at 23 degrees at one end and 25 degrees in the other hopes there’s a long future there, too.

 In 2004, Darlington Raceway began a new era in its history.
-The final Southern 500 in November, part of the inaugural Chase for the Sprint Cup, was the first Cup race to end under the tracks new lights.
+The final Southern 500 in November, part of the inaugural Chase for the Monster Energy Cup, was the first Cup race to end under the tracks new lights.
 And in May of 2005, a new tradition began with Darlington Raceway holding its first Cup event completely under the lights.
 All 60,000 tickets were sold for the Dodge Charger 500, and the atmosphere on the eve of Mother’s Day was electric.

 Just like Harold Brasington knew it would be.